 Additionally, underemployed workers begin to disengage from their jobs, resulting in sub-par performance, further damaging future job prospects.

-In general, you’re more likely to feel underemployed if you’ve achieved a lower level of education — no higher than an associate’s degree, GE, or high school diploma.
-However, that doesn’t mean a bachelor’s degree is your ticket to employment bliss.
-Let’s look at the 15 worst college majors for today’s job market, based on underemployed findings from PayScale.
+In general, you’re more likely to feel underemployed if you have a lower level of education (no higher than an associate’s degree, GE, or high school diploma).
+However, a bachelor’s degree isn’t necessarily your ticket to professional bliss.
+Let’s look at the 15 worst college majors for today’s job market, according to PayScale.